 I tell people it was a spontaneous decision.
 There was no particular day in my mind, but I knew that day I couldn’t do it anymore.
+There were many days I hated being a lawyer.
 Rereading my journal, however, I came across this entry:

 I just can’t continue on at my job.
 It’s never-ending [work].
 I’m constantly stressed and crying and there’s no relief in sight.

 I wrote this in March of 2017, almost two years before I gave notice.

 They say it takes decades to become an overnight success, so maybe it’s also true for overnight failure.
 I remember for so long actually liking my job that I failed to look around and notice, hey I don’t like this anymore.
 This is the true story of why I quit my law firm job.